CYLINDER STUDS AND RACING HARDWARE

 Comes as shown.

 Ever wonder what it would be like if Superman and Batman teamed up?
 Neither have we, but we did wonder what it would be like if our Super Studs and our new Heavy Duty Cylinder Stud Nuts teamed up.
+Also comes with a removal and installing tool.

 The outcome is a combo that takes strength and performance to a new level.